 What Will Planes Be Made Out of in the Future?

 Planes in the future will most likely be made with a higher amount of composite materials.

-NASA’s aeronautics division is also currently researching an advanced composite project that will no doubt make its way into the commercial aviation sector.
+NASA’s aeronautics division has completed an advanced composite project that will no doubt make its way into the commercial aviation sector.